The hardest language for grammars with context operators: Conclusion

-A subject suggested for future research is investigating whether \emph{linear grammars with left context operators}~\cite{ContextsLinear} have a hardest language.
+A subject suggested for future research is investigating whether \emph{grammars with two-sided context operators}~\cite{ContextsTwoSided} have a hardest language.
+All that is known about these grammars is a basic normal form theorem~\cite{ContextsTwoSided} and a cubic-time parsing algorithm~\cite{Rabkin}.
+The methods of the present paper might still be applicable to constructing a hardest language; however, this would likely require developing more sophisticated normal forms first.

+Another related problem is the existence of a hardest language for \emph{linear grammars with left context operators}~\cite{ContextsLinear}.
 Whether the methods recently used to prove that there is no hardest language for the related family of \emph{linear conjunctive grammars}~\cite{MrykhinOkhotin_cellular} would apply in this case, remains to be seen.